Running Total Chart

 2. Drag a Chart component onto the Dashboard, and enlarge the Chart as desired by dragging the handles.

-3. Press the ‘Edit’ button edit at the top-right of the Chart to open the Visualization Recommender.
-Bypass the Recommender by pressing the ‘Full Editor’ button edit at the top right.
+3. Press the ‘Edit’ button Edit at the top-right of the Chart to open the Visualization Recommender.
+Bypass the Recommender by pressing the ‘Full Editor’ button Full Editor at the top right.
 This opens the Chart Editor.

 4. In the Chart Editor, from the ‘Dimensions’ node in the data source, drag the ‘Date’ dimension to the ‘X’ region.